vasiltatarov/Street-Workout/README.md

 * Ability to Follow users, as well as be followed by other users.
 * Ability to Filter publications by category and search by Title.
 * Chat room allowing users to exchange messages.
-* Cache Data 'Memory Cache' (see below in HomePage) to reduce database queries.
+* Cache Data 'Memory Cache' (see below) to reduce database queries.
 * Interactive, flexible UX (User Experience)
 * Used Cache in home page
+* Page about Supplements with Create, Edit and Delete actions only for administrator.

 # Quick Start && Implementation